ocr-data-preparation/application/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# About

+Web-based application built with React.js to be used as a platform to generate Optical Character Recognition (OCR) datasets.

+# Development Environment Setup

+## Installations

+- Install Node Package Manager (npm).
+- Install dependencies: `npm install`.

-## Available Scripts
+# Available Scripts

 In the project directory, you can run: